greglama/twitter/README.md

 ## What is the project about ?

-This is an acadmic project consisting in re-creating a minimalistic version of Twitter. </br>
+This is an acadmic project consisting in a minimalistic version of Twitter. </br>
 It is currently in development.

 ## The repository